 - The minimum share capital is US$ 16,500 (NOK 100 000) for a private limited liability company and US$ 165,000 (NOK 1,000,000) for a public limited liability company;

-- Norway company registration requires a minimum of two directors, at least one of whom must be resident in Norway.
+- Company registration in Norway requires a minimum of two directors, at least one of whom must be resident in Norway.
 If required, Healy Consultants will provide the resident director to fulfill this statutory obligation;

 - Norway has low unemployment and high labour costs, making recruitment more challenging than in other countries.
 If required, Healy Consultants helps our Clients obtain Norway employment and residence visas following Norway company formation;

 - For specific economic activities, special authorisation is required in order to engage in the line of business.
 Among other sectors, this applies to:

 - healthcare staff

 - The board of director of a private limited liability company must have at least two members.

 Incorporation costs in Year 1 amount to €7,660 and annual company costs in Year 2 and thereafter amount to €4,150.
 The average fee per Norway engagement amounts to €15,765, which includes company incorporation and opening a local corporate bank account and all government fees.
 Refer to the invoice embedded here.